nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Editing one parameter of an applicant on InternConnect

-   1. Prerequisites: One applicant without the email `johndoe@example.com`
+   1. Prerequisites: One applicant in the application.

-   2. Test case: `edit 1 e/johndoe@example.com`<br>
+   2. Test case: `edit 1 u/NUS`<br>
-      Expected: The email of the applicant in the first index is changed to `johndoe@example.com`
+      Expected: The university of the applicant in the first index is changed to `NUS`

 2. Editing multiple parameters of an applicant on InternConnect

-    1. Prerequisites: One applicant without the email `johndoe@example.com`
+    1. Prerequisites: One applicant in the application.

-    2. Test case: `edit 1 e/johndoe@example.com p/12345678 g/male`<br>
+    2. Test case: `edit 1 u/NUS p/12345678 g/male`<br>
-       Expected: The email, phone number, and gender of the applicant in the first index is changed to `johndoe@example.com`, `12345678`, and `male` respectively.
+       Expected: The university, phone number, and gender of the applicant in the first index is changed to `NUS`, `12345678`, and `male` respectively.

 ### 7.5 Deleting an applicant